webdevdmd-hub/hrhs/README.md

 - Alternate mode (e.g., staging): `npm run dev -- --mode staging`

 ## Key workflows
-- **Add Employee(s):** Opens the Add/Edit Employment Details modal.
-In create mode you can enter first/last/email plus employment details; saving creates the user document and an employmentDetails document, then refreshes the list.
 - **Add Team Member:** From User Management, creates a Firebase Auth user and a Firestore user record.
 - Lists refresh after saves so new entries appear immediately.
 - **Payroll & Compensation:** Go to `/payroll` (also linked from the sidebar).
 Manage salary, benefits, taxes, and incentive data with editable cards for compensation, payment details, benefit enrollments, tax documents, and bonus tracking.